 Tier 1 uncertainty estimates for greenhouse gases, are made for road transport and other mobile sources using the guidelines formulated in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (IPCC, 2006).
 For road transport, railways and fisheries, these guidelines provide uncertainty factors for activity data that are used in the Danish situation.
 For other sectors, the factors reflect specific national knowledge (Winther et al., 2006 and Winther, 2008).
-These sectors are (SNAP categories): Inland Waterways (a part of 1A3d: Navigation), Agriculture and Forestry (parts of 1A4c: Agriculture-/forestry/fisheries), Industry (mobile part of (1A2f: Industry-other), Residential (1A4b) and National sea transport (a part of 1A3d: Navigation).
+These sectors are (SNAP categories): Recreational craft (a part of 1A5: Other), Agriculture and Forestry (parts of 1A4c: Agriculture-/forestry/fisheries), Industry (mobile part of (1A2f: Industry-other), Commercial/institutional (1A4a), Residential (1A4b) and National sea transport (a part of 1A3d: Navigation).